-A wonderful walking that offers you both mountain and coastal scenery featuring splendid contrasts.
-In front of your eyes there will be rugged mountains, scented pine tree forests, deep gorges and the exceptional western coastline.
-The walking starts at the Scala di Santa Regina, an old mule path that leads into the central valley of Niolu.
+A wonderful walking tour that offers you both mountain and coastal scenery featuring splendid contrasts.
+You will be walking through rugged mountains, scented pine tree forests, deep gorges and the exceptional western coastline.
+The route starts at the Scala di Santa Regina, an old mule path that leads into the central valley of Niolu.
 This is the real heart of the island.
 You walk through beautiful forests with tumbling mountain torrents and waterfalls, clear natural rock pools with sun-baked rocks.
 Once on the west coast you can enjoy small mountain villages, bright bougainvillea, lemon and olive groves.
-The hotel we have chosen in Piana is the perfect setting to enjoy the red sea cliffs and sea views.

 ♦ Corte - the island's histprical capital;